Melissa Nalley Barker

 Professional Experience:

 Before joining Tannen Law Group, I worked as a corporate healthcare project manager.
 I also spent years as a stay-at-home parent, including caring for a medically fragile child.
-That experience taught me patience, resilience, organization, and the importance of clear communication during stressful times.
+That experience taught me patience, resilience, organization, and the importance of direct, honest communication during stressful times.

 Unique perspective: